GluuFederation/gluu-docker/examples/kubernetes/aws/clb/README.md

 ### Update scripts folder

 > **_Warning:_**  If you are deploying in production please assign a static IP to your Loadbalancer and skip this section.
+The following files need to be modified `oxauth.yaml`, `oxpassport.yaml`, `oxshibboleth.yaml`, and `oxtrust.yaml` to comment out the `updateclbip` as following :

+       volumeMounts:
+         ...
+         ...
+         #- mountPath: /scripts
+         #  name: update-clb-ip
+       ..
+       ..
+     volumes:
+     ...
+     ...
+     #- name: update-clb-ip
+     #  configMap:
+     #    name: updateclbip

 1. Create configmap for the update clb ip script.